 Visual and Conceptual Problem Solving

 What is a visual concept?
-Well it's more than a pure visual solution.
+Well, it's more than a pure visual solution.
 It's a unification of a graphic and an idea, which is placed in context to solve a problem.
 Let's look at the example of a logo.
 It's a visual mark, which represents the idea of a company, presented in the context of all the company's identity, marketing, and history.
 Let's look at some resources for developing your visual and conceptual problem solving skills for graphic designers.
-Keep in mind though practicing your craft will help build your visual problem solving skills.
+Keep in mind, though, that practicing your craft will help build your visual problem-solving skills.

 The Design Process